 Third, and worst, the level of political power you would need to execute a soft reset is precisely the same level of power you would need to execute a hard reset.
 That is: full power, absolute sovereignty, total dictatorship, whatever you want to call it.
 Except inasmuch as it might be easier to construct a coalition to mandate a soft reset, softness has no advantage.
 The people who presently enjoy power will resist both with the same energy—all the energy they have.
 If you have the power to overcome them, why settle for half measures?

 In a hard reset, we converge legality and reality not by adjusting reality to conform to the First Amendment, but by adjusting the law to recognize the reality of government power.

-First, a hard reset only makes sense with the definition we gave in part 8: unconditional replacement of all government employees.
+First, a hard reset only makes sense with the definition we gave in Chapter 8: unconditional replacement of all government employees.
 This will break up your social networks.
 A hard reset should also be part of a transition to some post-democratic form of government, or the same problems will reoccur.
 But this is a long-term issue.